-Beads of sweat form themselves in crevices, in the nooks and crannies of toes and, slowly, gradually, find their way to the surface of a sock; embedding themselves in the underlining of a pair of shoes.
+Beads of sweat form into the nooks and crannies of toes, and slowly, gradually, find their way to the surface of a sock; embedding themselves in the underlining of a pair of shoes…forever.
 The smell of a used shoe.

 Ugh… a shiver makes its way down my spine.

 The only words I can think of are “clammy” and “humid”.

 You’re probably thinking; “what a drama queen” and “she has some weird ass feet”.